 Along with certain myths that float about the world wide web concerning acne, there are select so-called acne solutions that might end up doing more harm than good when it comes to obtaining clear skin.
 Here are some of the unverified solutions that could be dangerous for acne sufferers:

-Coconut Oil: Even though coconut oil might be viewed as a miracle oil, with proponents claiming it can grow hair, whiten teeth, and perform miraculous feats across the body - keep it out of your acne-curing regimen.
-Indeed, coconut oil might be wonderfully emollient and help to hydrate the skin, but its emollience can actually make the pores clog more, which can indeed make your acne situation worse.
+Coconut Oil: Even though coconut oil might be viewed as miracle oil, with proponents claiming it can grow hair, whiten teeth, and perform miraculous feats across the body - keep it out of your acne-curing regimen.
+Indeed, coconut oil might be wonderfully emollient and help to hydrate the skin, but its emollience can make the pores clog more, which can indeed make your acne situation worse.
 Therefore, the antibacterial properties found in coconut oil aren't beneficial enough for it to become an acne-fighting cureall.
-In fact, any person who has used coconut oil in place of shaving cream has likely discovered a breakout as a result.
+Any person who has used coconut oil in place of shaving cream has likely discovered a breakout as a result.

-Toothpaste: Another common tip that has been spread by everyone from supermodels to DIY beauty experts on YouTube involves placing a dab of toothpaste on a pimple in order to have the zit dry up overnight.
+Toothpaste: Another common tip that has been spread by everyone from supermodels to DIY beauty experts on YouTube involves placing a dab of toothpaste on a pimple to have the zit dry up overnight.
 While toothpaste might work in a pinch, it is not an acne solution that should become part of a regimen.
-Not only does toothpaste dry the pimple, it also dries any surrounding skin.
-And those who suffer from acne will discover that the dry and irritated skin could ultimately suffer from more acne being produced, because dry skin can trick the body into making more oil, which could equal more acne.
-Therefore, whilst one pimple may go away from the dab of toothpaste, it could create an environment whereby three to five pimples replace the original acne lesion you attempted to get rid of.
+Not only does toothpaste dry the pimple, but it also dries any surrounding skin.
+And those who suffer from acne will discover that the dry and irritated skin could ultimately suffer from more acne being produced because dry skin can trick the body into making more oil, which could equal more acne.
+Therefore, while one pimple may go away from the dab of toothpaste, it could create an environment whereby three to five pimples replace the original acne lesion you attempted to get rid of.

 Apple Cider Vinegar: The viral cure-all that is apple cider vinegar has been praised with helping people lose weight to losing their acne marks.
 But did you know that apple cider vinegar applied directly to the skin can cause chemical burns and irritate the skin?
 Therefore, be careful when attempting to see if apple cider vinegar will help your acne.
 Whereas apple cider vinegar's acetic acid may indeed improve acne due to its antibacterial and keratolytic properties, you will want to start slowly when introducing it into your skincare routine.
 Dilute one part pure apple cider vinegar with four parts of water and only apply it to a small portion of your skin to see how it reacts.
 If the solution doesn't bother you after you've applied it for five to 15 minutes and rinsed it off, you can add it into your routine approximately three times weekly, increasing the concentration as the apple cider vinegar works for your specific acne.

 DIY Baking Soda Scrub: Any do-it-yourself face scrub recipes that contain baking soda as a component to help fight acne should be avoided.
-Baking soda is an alkaline that alters the skin's pH levels, which can in turn create a breeding ground for bacteria on the top epidermis layer of skin once it is degraded.
+Baking soda is an alkaline that alters the skin's pH levels, which can, in turn, create a breeding ground for bacteria on the top epidermis layer of skin once it is degraded.
 Burned and irritated skin can be the result.

-Lemon: Oftentimes the pure juice from lemons is promoted as a way to lighten acne marks and help the skin.
-However, the reverse could actually be true.
+Lemon: Often the pure juice from lemons is promoted as a way to lighten acne marks and help the skin.
+However, the reverse could be true.
 The acidic nature of lemons may also change the skin's pH level, and leave it more vulnerable to scars, inflammation, and irritation.
 Not only that, but slathering lemon juice on your face means that your sensitive skin is more easily burned by the sun.
 Even diluting the lemon juice with water might be too risky.

 Trends in Acne Treatments